Excellence-C/Palmoria-Groups-Analysis/README.md

 ### Count of Name by Gender
 - A gender split of the employees:

- -** Female: 441
+ - **Female: 441

- - Male: 405
+    Male: 405

- - N/A: 28**
+    N/A: 28**

 This confirms a slight female majority in the organization.

 ### Slicers
-Interactive slicers are available for: ** Gender, Department, Region.** Allowing for filtering through the data set and more interaction with the data set
+Interactive slicers are available for: **Gender, Department, Region.** Allowing for filtering through the data set and more interaction with the data set

 ## Recommendations
  1. Address Gender Pay Gaps – Males earn consistently more than females even though there is a majority of female employees in the company.
 Equity should be evaluated.